Discover the Joy of Birdwatching: Learn How to Identify Wild Birds

 Basic Bird Identification Techniques for Beginners

-It can be helpful to have a field guide or bird book to compare what you see in nature with printed images and descriptions.
+It can be helpful to have a field guide to compare what you see with printed images and descriptions.

 How big is it?